BIGJRA/BIGJRA.github.io/rejuv.md

     -   Play Rough

 This one can be tough, but not as bad as our first encounter with Angie.
-Erin’s Aevian Ampharos is good here, able to survive a decent chunk of the ice attacks and then hit back like a Truck.
-I would recommend starting with something fast like Zangoose on the left side and Ampharos on the right, then focus all your attacks on Angie’s Pokemon (Mamoswine, Beartic, Walrein) to start, since they’re all the most threatening.
-Once you knock them out Cera’s three are easy to knock out.
+Erin's Aevian Ampharos is good here, able to survive a decent chunk of the ice attacks and then hit back like a Truck.
+I would recommend starting with something fast like Zangoose on the left side and Ampharos on the right, then focus all your attacks on Angie's Pokemon (Mamoswine, Beartic, Walrein) to start, since they're all the most threatening.
+Once you knock them out Cera's three are easy to knock out.

-That’s it for the Diamond Route!
+That's it for the Diamond Route!

 ## Pearl Route

-Again, you’ll be given the choice to activate the Interceptor’s wish.
+Again, you'll be given the choice to activate the Interceptor's wish.
 I choose not to for this guide.

 As Melia, take a stroll around the town.
 Head into the Pokemart, then